+To use the Marketo connector, you need the following:

+- · A Marketo account.

+- · A client ID and client secret

-To use the Marketo connector, you need a Marketo account, a client ID, client secret, and the REST API URL for your IDM service, and a custom list created in your Marketo Leads database.
-For information on obtaining these details from Marketo, see the Marketo documentation.
+- The REST API URL for your IDM service

+- A custom list created in your Marketo leads database

+To obtain these details from Marketo, see the Marketo documentation.

-A sample connector configuration file is available, at /path/to/openidm/samples/example-configurations/provisioner.openicf-marketo.json.
+A sample connector configuration file is available, at /path/to/openidm/samples/example-configurations/provisioners/provisioner.openicf-marketo.json.
 To test the Marketo connector, copy that file to your project's conf/ directory, and edit at least the configurationProperties to provide the REST API URL, client ID and client secret.
-To locate the REST API endpoint URL, select Admin > Web Services in Marketo, scroll down to REST API, and find the endpoint.
-Use that REST endpoint as the value of the instance property in your connector configuration.
-Remove the protocol and /rest from the URL.
-For example, if the endpoint is https://l40-0CV-xxx.mktorest.com/rest, the value of the instance property must be 140-0CV-xxx.mktorest.com.

 Set the enabled property in the connector configuration to true.
 IDM encrypts the client secret on startup.
 Optionally, you can specify the listName to which leads should be added when they are synchronized from IDM.
-The following excerpt of a sample connector configuration file shows the properties that you must set:
+The following excerpt from the sample connector configuration file shows the properties that you must set:

 '''

-"name" : "marketo",

 "displayName" : "MarketoConnector",

 "description" : "Connector used to sync users to Marketo leads",

-"version" : "1.4.3.0",

 "author" : "ForgeRock",

 "enabled" : true,

-...
+"connectorRef" : {

+"bundleName" : "org.forgerock.openicf.connectors.marketo-connector",

+"bundleVersion" : "1.5.20.0",

+"connectorName" : "org.forgerock.openicf.connectors.marketo.MarketoConnector"

+},

 "configurationProperties" : {

-"instance" : "140-OCV-xxx.mktorest.com",
+"instance" : "<INSTANCE_FQDN>",

-"clientId" : "1b5fxxxxxxxxxxxxxxxxxxxxxxxx6a2c",
+"clientId" : "<CLIENT ID="

-"clientSecret" : "19jf910703j19012790j0123i-d1",
+"clientSecret" : "<CLIENT_SECRET>",

 "leadFields" : null,

 "partitionName" : null,

-"listName" : "DecemberPromotion",
+"listName" : "<LEAD LIST NAME>",

-...

 '''